ZoeNguyen73/Desk-Buddy/README.md

 ## 🧭 Overview

 Desk Buddy is a **virtual coworker** that makes remote work more engaging.
-It chats with you throughout the day — sending light-hearted reminders, jokes, and memes to keep you productive and happy.
+It chats with you throughout the day - sending light-hearted reminders, jokes, and memes to keep you productive and motivated.

 ---

 ## 🚀 Features

-- 🕒 **Timer-based events** — configurable message frequency
+- 🕒 **Timer-based events** with configurable message frequency
 - 💬 **Interactive chat interface** with system and user messages
 - 😂 **Random jokes & memes** fetched securely via Netlify Functions
-- 💧 **Stretch / water / break reminders** with animated emoji reactions
+- 💧 **Stretch / water / break reminders** with corresponding user responses
 - 📝 **Simple to-do list** for daily task tracking
 - 🕹️ **End-of-day summary** message
 - 🔊 **Notification sounds** for new chat messages